fstab50/branchdiff/README.md

 * * *
 ## Installation

-The easiest way to install **buildpy** is via the Debian-tools repository:
+The easiest way to install **branchdiff** is via the Debian-tools repository:

 1. Download the public key: